Talcum powder products may be harmful to lungs, possible cause of ovarian cancer: feds

 “Essentially, those warnings are: ‘Keep out of reach of children’ and ‘Keep out of the way of a child’s face to avoid inhalation, which can cause breathing problems,'” he said.

+“What we want to see here is some regulatory actions in terms of banning talcum powder in cosmetics and personal care products that pose significant risks to women and to children,” he said in an interview.

+The environmental action organization is also calling for “much stronger health warnings that would clearly identify the risks and clearly tell consumers why talcum is a problem and why we should avoid exposure to it,” he said.

-Yalkin said the department is investigating the possibility of updating its cosmetic ingredient hotlist, including expanded warnings on product labels, but any decision would follow a 60-day consultation process that will end Feb.
-6, and the final version of the screening assessment.
+Yalkin said the government is investigating the possibility of updating its cosmetic ingredient hotlist and possibly expanding warnings on product labels, but any decision would follow a 60-day consultation process and the final version of the screening assessment.

-That consultation offers members of the public, talc-products manufacturers, academics and others to provide comment and information on the issue.
+The consultation will offer members of the public, talc-products manufacturers, academics and others to provide comment and information on the issue.
 Their input, as well as any new scientific evidence, will help inform the final assessment.

 “It’s possible you will see additional warnings that are mandated by Health Canada,” Yalkin said.

-Morin said that if the final screening assessment confirms that talc in certain products is harmful to human health, regulatory action will be taken to manage the identified risks.
+Morin added that if the final screening assessment confirms that talc in certain products is harmful to human health, regulatory action will be taken to manage the identified risks.

+But Malas said he’s concerned about how long that process could take, from finalizing the screening assessment to taking regulatory action if deemed warranted.

+He said it took four to five years for the government to finalize a risk assessment for triclosan, an antibacterial chemical used in cleaning and personal care products, following release of its draft document, and another a few years more before it decided on what measures to take.

 — Follow @SherylUbelacker on Twitter.